CocoaMix86/Thumper-Modding-Tool-resharp/README.md

-# Thumper-Modding-Tool-resharp
+# Thumper Modding Tool resharp

-This is a recode of Rainbow's modding tool: https://github.com/RainbowUnicorn7297/thumper-modding-tool
+This is a C# recode of Rainbow's modding tool: https://github.com/RainbowUnicorn7297/thumper-modding-tool